Clermont-Ferrand: Culture

-Clermont-Ferrand was the home of mathematician and philosopher Blaise Pascal who tested Evangelista Torricelli's hypothesis concerning the influence of gas pressure on liquid equilibrium.
-This is the experiment where a vacuum is created in a mercury tube: Pascal's experiment had his brother-in-law carry a barometer to the top of the Puy-de-Dôme.
+Clermont-Ferrand was the home of mathematician and philosopher Blaise Pascal, who tested Evangelista Torricelli's hypothesis concerning the influence of gas pressure on liquid equilibrium.
+This is the experiment in which a vacuum is created in a mercury tube; Pascal's experiment had his brother-in-law carry a barometer to the top of the Puy-de-Dôme.
 The Université Blaise-Pascal (or Clermont-Ferrand II) was located primarily in the city and is named after him.

-Clermont-Ferrand also hosts the Clermont-Ferrand International Short Film Festival, the world's first international short film festival which originated in 1979.
-This festival, which brings thousands of people every year (137,000 in 2008) to the city, is the second French film Festival after Cannes in term of visitors, but the first one regarding the number of spectators (in Cannes visitors are not allowed in theatres, only professionals).
-This festival has revealed many young talented directors now well known in France and internationally such as Mathieu Kassovitz, Cédric Klapisch and Éric Zonka.
+Clermont-Ferrand also hosts the Clermont-Ferrand International Short Film Festival, the world's first international short film festival, which originated in 1979.
+This festival, which brings thousands of people every year (137,000 in 2008) to the city, is the second French film Festival after Cannes in terms of visitors, but ranks first for spectators (in Cannes, visitors are not allowed in theatres, only professionals).
+This festival has revealed many young talented directors who are now well known in France and internationally, such as Mathieu Kassovitz, Cédric Klapisch and Éric Zonka.

 Beside the short film festival, Clermont-Ferrand hosts more than twenty music, film, dance, theatre and video and digital art festivals every year.
-With more than 800 artistic groups from dance to music, Clermont-Ferrand and the Auvergne region's cultural life is important in France.
-One of the city's nicknames is "France's Liverpool".
+With more than 800 artistic groups from dance to music, Clermont-Ferrand and the Auvergne region's cultural life is significant in France.
+One of the city's nicknames is "The Liverpool of France".
 Groups such as The Elderberries and Cocoon were formed there.

-Additionally, the city was the subject of the acclaimed documentary The Sorrow and the Pity, which used Clermont-Ferrand as the basis of the film, which told the story of France under Nazi occupation and the Vichy regime of Marshal Pétain.
+Additionally, the city was the subject of the acclaimed documentary The Sorrow and the Pity, which used Clermont-Ferrand as the basis of the film, telling the story of France under Nazi occupation and the Vichy regime of Marshal Pétain.
 Pierre Laval, Pétain's "handman", was an Auvergnat.

 My Night at Maud's (Ma nuit chez Maud), a 1969 French drama film by Éric Rohmer, was set and filmed in Clermont-Ferrand in and around Christmas Eve.
 It is the third film (fourth in order of release) in his series of Six Moral Tales.
-One of the main themes of the film concerns Pascal's Wager whose author was born in the city in 1623.
+Pascal's wager, a philosophical and theological thought experiment from Blaise Pascal's Pensées, is a major theme in the film.
+Pascal was born in Clermont-Ferrand in 1623.

 The city also hosts L'Aventure Michelin, the museum dedicated to the history of Michelin group.